CASCOM sends 8,000 AIT Soldiers home for the holidays

 |0

-This work, CASCOM sends 8,000 AIT Soldiers home for the holidays [Image 3 of 3], by Dani Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CASCOM sends 8,000 AIT Soldiers home for the holidays, by Dani Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.